The icily scenic Lemaire Channel

-Oddly enough, the 19th century Belgian explorer after whom this channel was named―Charles Lemaire―never set foot in Antarctica.
+Oddly enough, the 19th-century Belgian explorer after whom this channel was named, Charles Lemaire, never set foot in Antarctica.
 Lemaire spent the end of the 1800s exploring a strikingly different world: the tropical forests of what was then the Congo.
-His countryman and fellow polar explorer Adrien de Gerlache honored him by naming the channel after him.
-It was de Gerlache who first explored this part of the Peninsula, and who first sailed the Lemaire Channel in 1898.
+But his countryman and fellow explorer, Adrien de Gerlache, honored Lemaire by naming the channel after him.
+It was Gerlache who first explored Lemaire Channel and this area of the Antarctic Peninsula in 1898.